RoadieHQ/marketing-site/content/docs/integrations/github-discovery/index.md

 ## Introduction

-Roadie loads your `catalog-info.yaml` files automatically from GitHub.
-This document explains how to specify where those files are loaded from, how to decorate entities automatically with additional metadata, and how to support multiple organizations.
 Roadie will ingest every file called `catalog-info.yaml` by default without any configuration.

 If you would like to use different name or you have a different convention in mind we will explain how to do it in this docs.
+This document explains how to specify the paths where your custom backstage entities are loaded from, how to decorate entities automatically with additional metadata, and how to support multiple organizations.

 ## Prerequisites